 If you want to make a bigger batch, you may multiply the quantities.
 For example, multiply all ingredients by 5 to make one kilogram of lotion.
 This lotion is thin and light enough to be pumpable.
 If you would prefer a thicker, cream-like texture, adjust the quantities of these ingredients as follows: 115g distilled water; 16g Olive Oil; 20g Shea Butter; 30g Coconut Oil and 14g Eco E-wax.
 The same instructions apply.
 These quantities will result in a cream, rather than a lotion.

-You may choose to exclude the citric acid solution, however it is strongly recommended as it lowers the pH of this lotion from pH8 (neutral) to pH5.5 (slightly acidic), which is the natural pH of our skin.
+You may choose to exclude the citric acid solution if your cream tests to at least a pH6.
+However, if it tests to pH8, like mine did, you must lower the pH in order for the preservative to work.
+Geogard 221 is only effective within pH 3-6 range.
+So, at pH8 you will have an unpreserved product.
+Citric acid solution is strongly recommended also because it lowers the pH of this lotion from pH8 (neutral) to pH5.5 (slightly acidic), which is the natural pH of our skin.
 You may also use your own pH strips / meter to measure the pH of your lotion, and add a few drops of citric acid at a time until you reach a pH5.5.
-If you adhere to my exact recipe, you should require approximately 1ml of a 10% citric acid dilution to achieve this desired pH.
-To make a 10% dilution, dissolve 1 part of citric acid in 10 parts of distilled water (in weight).

 Note on preservatives:

 When I make this recipe, I use the preservative Geogard 221.
 That’s why you’ll notice my photographs show me adding a liquid preservative at the end (in step 14).
 Euxyl K903 is essentially the same product as Geogard 221, and has the same usage rate and instructions.
 Like Geogard 221, it is also ECOCERT approved, and therefore it is the best substitute for Geogard 221.